the-teachingRSE-project/competencies/competencies.md

 approaches through Machine Learning, computers and software are now vital elements of the research process across almost all domains.
-However, this shift means that basic software skills are now required by researchers at all career levels of a large amount of research fields where these were not previously required.
+However, this shift means that basic software skills are now required by researchers at all career levels, across a wide array of research fields where these were not previously required.
 Researchers often lack the skills to use specialised software for their research, let alone write it [@NamingPain].
 If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with more experienced staff at their institutions.
-There still exists a gap in academic education, as many curricula do not sufficiently prepare their students in this regard.
+A gap still exists in academic education, as many curricula do not sufficiently prepare their students in this regard.
 This situation is exemplified by the extracurricular MIT class "The Missing Semester of Your CS Education" [@MIT], which aims to convey computing